Hamama: Ottoman period

+Local administrative restructuring began in the 1860s as tanzimat reforms were implemented at the district level.
+The construction of the "quarter system"—the partition of village land among groups of families—led to significant economic development, as evidenced by village land usage in the early twentieth century.

 In 1863, the French explorer Victor Guérin visited the village, and noted a mosque constructed with ancient materials.
 The village had a population of "at least eight hundred souls".
 He further noted: "The gardens of Hamama are outstandingly fertile.
 They are divided by living fences of huge cactus pears, and are planted with olive, fig, pomegranate, mulberry and apricot trees.
 Here and there slender palm trees and broad treetops of sycamore trees rise above them."

 An official Ottoman village list from about 1870 showed that Hamame had 193 houses and a population of 635, although it only counted the men.

-British Mandate era
+British Mandate

-Under the British Mandate in Palestine, a village council was established to administer local affairs, and Hamama had a mosque, and two primary schools for boys and girls established in 1921.
+Under the British Mandate in Palestine, a village council was established to administer local affairs, Hamama had a mosque, and two primary schools, one for boys and one for girls, established in 1921.
+British Mandate Ḥamāma had pre-planned new communities erected around the original village nucleus, with crisscrossed pathways separating the new residential quarters.

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Hamama had a population of 2,731; 2,722 Muslims and 9 Christians, where all the Christians were Orthodox.
 The population had increased in the 1931 census to 3,405; 3,401 Muslims and 4 Christians, in a total of 865 houses.

 In the 1945 statistics Hamama had a population of 5,070; 5,000 Muslims, 10 Christians and 60 Jews, with a total of 41,366 dunams of land, according to an official land and population survey.
 Of this, 1,356 dunams were used for citrus and bananas, 4,459 dunams were for plantations and irrigable land, 28,890 for cereals, while 167 dunams were built-up (urban) land.

+In the 1940s, British officials paved the road to the village for year-round automobile access.

 In 1946, the boys' school had an enrollment of 338, and the girls' school an enrollment of 46.
 Its inhabitants engaged primarily in fishing and agriculture, cultivating grain, citrus, apricots, almonds, figs, olives, watermelons, and cantaloupes.
 Due to the existence of sand dunes in the north part of the town, trees were planted on parts of those lands to prevent soil erosion.

-During the Mandate time, the village was visited by inspectors from the Department of Antiquities who noted two mosques.
-One of these, known as Shaykh Ibrahim Abi Arqub, included marble columns and capitals in the iwan.
-The other mosque, known as Shaykh Hamid, also incorporated marble fragments.
-Neither of these mosques have survived.
+In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the village.
+In 1943, they owned 405 heads of cattle, 310 sheep over a year old, 172 goats over a year old, 228 camels, 11 horses, 9 mules, 567 donkey, 2963 fowls, 454 pigeons.